Characteristic polynomial: For general associative algebras

 The above definition of the characteristic polynomial of a matrix $A \in M_n(F)$ with entries in a field $F$ generalizes without any changes to the case when $F$ is just a commutative ring.
 Garibaldi (2004) defines the characteristic polynomial for elements of an arbitrary finite-dimensional (associative, but not necessarily commutative) algebra over a field $F$ and proves the standard properties of the characteristic polynomial in this generality.

+Theoretical complexity: calculation by fast matrix multiplication

+It is possible to calculate the characteristic polynomial in a fast way with the use of fast matrix multiplication algorithms in the time $O({n^\omega })$ for $\omega$ slightly above 2.37.
+Respective algorithms is given by.